ericlingit/battery-notitfy/README.md

 1. Battery runs down to 40%.
 On this event, the app calls system notification stack to display a reminder to start charging the laptop. e.g., "Battery at 40%, plug in the charger."
     - The easiest way to [display a notification popup](https://askubuntu.com/a/616996) is to utilize ubuntu's [`notify-send`](https://manpages.ubuntu.com/manpages/xenial/man1/notify-send.1.html) command.
 Try running this in a terminal: `notify-send abcxyz`.
 To call it from a python app, import the `subprocess` module.
     - Another way is to `pip install python3-notify2` and use that.
 [Docs](https://pypi.org/project/notify2/).
 1. User connects the laptop to a charger to charge the laptop while using it.
 The battery reaches 60%.
-On this event, the app calls system notification stack to display a reminder to stop charging the laptop. e.g., "Battery at 60%, unplug the laptop."
+On this event, the app calls system notification stack to display a reminder to stop charging the laptop. e.g., "Battery at 60%, unplug the charger."

 #### Psudo code